softflow-anonymous/SoftFlow/README.md

 # SoftFlow: Probabilistic Framework for Normalizing Flow on Manifolds

 This repository provides the implementation of SoftFlow on toy dataset and point clouds.
-Move to each folder, follow the instructions to reproduce the experiments and enjoy the results!
+Move to each folder, follow the instructions and enjoy the results!

 ## Overview
 <p align="center">